kaga/kaga.github.io/_posts/2021-03-02-Test-Driven-Development-Part-3.markdown

 * The expected usage
 * Select appropriate software design patterns
 * Reviewing the choice of name for clarity
-* Inspecting any leaky abstraction
+* Inspecting any leaky abstractions

 I think it is the place where the [SOLID principles](https://en.wikipedia.org/wiki/SOLID) come to shine.